Natural solutions for dealing with and preventing bathroom mould

 3. Improve ventilation

+Indoor air quality is important for good health.
 Improve the ventilation in your bathroom by making sure you turn on your fan when running hot water, and/or keep a window open.
-Dust your fan regularly to ensure it’s working effectively.
+Dust your fan effectively and regularly to ensure it’s working effectively.

 4. Fix leaks